Disability facts and figures

 - 19% of working age adults are disabled

-Disabled people are more than twice as likely to be unemployed as non-disabled people.
+Disabled people are almost twice as likely to be unemployed as non-disabled people.

 Life costs you £583 more on average a month if you're disabled.